Download Our Free E-book

 If you can’t give us all that information, don’t worry; it’s the job of a Shergroup Enforcement Agent to find any available vehicle and make enquiries about ownership and possible claims such as “tools of trade” and whether the vehicle is “necessary” to the judgment debtor and his/her family.

 Once Shergroup Enforcement Agents have located the vehicle we check with our online service to see if the vehicle is registered to the judgment debtor.
-If we find the vehicle matches the name of the judgment debtor, we make a search of the HPI register to see if it is subject to finance, unless Shergroup has the agreement of the finance company – which is not always forthcoming – Shergroup cannot continue with the removal and sale of the vehicle because it will be claimed by the finance company under their agreement.
+If the vehicle matches the name of the judgment debtor, Shergroup conducts an HPI register search to check if it is subject to finance.
+Unless Shergroup has an agreement with the finance company—something not always easily obtained—Shergroup cannot proceed with the removal and sale of the vehicle.
+This is because the finance company will claim the car under their agreement.
+Therefore, can bailiff take my car if it is under finance?
+The answer is no, as the finance company retains ownership rights over the vehicle.

 Watch Special Agent Shergroup in action to get a feel for how we go about getting the cash.